tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 Work through each section below.
 For each, ask the questions provided, record answers, and flag gaps.
 Tell the user you will go section by section and they can answer in plain language.

-Read `references/pia-questions.md` for the full question bank.
-Use it to probe deeper where answers are thin.

 ---

 ### Phase 2 — Risk Assessment